open-telemetry/opamp-spec/README.md

 Settings to connect to the OpAMP server.
 If this field is not set then the agent should assume that the settings are unchanged and should continue using existing settings.
-The agent MUST verify the offered connection settings by actually connecting before accepting the setting to ensure it does not loose access to the OpAMP server due to invalid settings.
+The agent MUST verify the offered connection settings by actually connecting before accepting the setting to ensure it does not lose access to the OpAMP server due to invalid settings.

 <h4 id="own_metrics">own_metrics</h4>